 Remember that not every dog can be an assistance dog.
 Assistance dogs must perform tasks that help with a disability.
 A funded assistance animal must pass your state or territory’s Public Access Test.

-Number four: using assistive technology to make it easier to get around
+Using assistive technology to make it easier to get around

 If you use mobility aids, you might be able to use your NDIS funding to get a wheelchair, walker, cane, or other another mobility device that you personally find helpful.
 Even though this is another tool that might not sound like ‘technology’, mobility devices do fall under the category and so do things like prosthetics.

-Number five: modifying your home
+Modifying your home

 If you’re struggling to move around your home safely and easily, you might be able to use your NDIS funding to modify your home.
 Some home modifications include rails, ramps, or changing the size of walls or doorways.
 Modifications are specific to each person and each home, so you’ll have to consider what you need.